aminerachyd/website/docs/Docs/static_dynamic_linking_linux.md

-# Static and dynamic linking
+# Static linking, dynamic linking and LD_PRELOAD

-Some context on how Linux works: functions that are external from our programs usually come from libraries.
+Some context on how Linux works: functions that are external from our programs come from libraries.
 The most known and common library which is present on most Linux systems is the standard C library: the GNU C library, often referred to as `libc` or `glibc`. (check `man glibc`)

 When a function is invoked from the libc into a main program, it is often loaded into memory by a special program called **the linker**. (`man ld`)
 The linker is only invoked when a program has been compiled with `dynamic linking`, ie my program refers to another program in the library X), as opposed to `static linking`: my program is self sufficient and has pulled all of it's dependencies of libraries and they are baked into the executable.

-To demonstrate the difference between static and dynamic linking, let's have a simple C file:
+To demonstrate the difference between static and dynamic linking, let's start with a simple C file:

 ```c
 #include <stdio.h>